5 Signs You Have a Spending Problem

 Seeking the "High" of Shopping

-Some people get a high after shopping, much like other addictions, like alcoholism or drug use.
-If you find yourself craving the experience of going shopping, especially after a bad day, or counting down the minutes or hours until your next shopping “fix,” you may have a spending problem.
+Much like other addictions, some people get a "high" after shopping or purchasing things, even if they don't really need them.
+If you find yourself craving the experience of going shopping especially after a bad day, or counting down the minutes or hours until your next shopping “fix,” you may have a spending problem.

 If you have multiple credit cards, if they are constantly maxed out or you continue to max them back out after making a payment each month, then you may have a spending problem.
 You may also have an issue if you are constantly juggling between them, trying to figure out which has enough credit remaining on it so you can spend more.

 Do you ever go into a store and begin walking around the store putting random items in your cart?
+Do you ever load up your online cart, even if you don't need anything new?
 Is it not as much about what you are buying, rather, the simple act of buying something?
 Then you may have a spending issue.

 People who buy things simply for the sake of buying, or who overbuy for family and friends for holiday and special occasion gifts, may have a spending problem.

 If you think you recognize any of these signs in your spending, then you may have a spending problem and should likely seek professional help before it’s too late and your finances suffer.
 Remember, spending issues can cause other serious problems with your finances, such as debt, home foreclosure, relationship issues, and more.
 Additionally, you may tackle your other financial issues, like getting out of debt, separately.

 Resources for Dealing with Shopping Addiction

 There are several resources you can take advantage of to deal with shopping addiction, including therapy or counseling, or joining a self-help group such as Debtors Anonymous or Spenders Anonymous